historical-navigation-and-cartography

 Early Navigation and Mapping

-- Use of the stars for navigation
+- Use of celestial bodies (sun, stars, moon) for navigation

 Advancements in Cartography